ethan-berman/student-alcohol/index.md

 * [Callie](callie)

 # Datasets:
 For this project we will all be majorly looking at the Portugal Student Alcohol Consumption dataset linked [here](https://www.kaggle.com/uciml/student-alcohol-consumption?select=student-por.csv).
-This data set takes in information from a portugese secondary school, where math and Portugese classes were taught.
+The data were obtained in a survey of students math and portuguese language courses in Portugal secondary school.
+It contains a lot of interesting social, gender and study information about students.
+There are 33 columns which include school name, sex, age, parents and family information and school performance status.

 # Information being Explored:
  With this, we are going to be investigating many different ideas.
 We will be investigating student-homelife impacts, socioeconomic status and gender, course motivation, the European Alcohol consumption per capita by time, and also academic contributions in correlation with alcohol.